 Improving team productivity is hard work, but with the right strategies, it is possible and easy.
 Here are six practical strategies you can implement to improve your teams’ productivity:

 1. Define and Effectively Communicate Your Vision

-Every manager has a vision for its team.
+Every manager has a vision for their team.
 Without a vision, your team can end up working quite hard.
 But might not attain important goals at the end of the day.
-So if you don’t know how you are going to share your vision with your team members, rather than put it into action and drive results, then it is as good as dead.
+So if you don’t know how you are going to share your vision with your team members, rather than put it into action and drive results, it is as good as dead.

 On the other side, if you clearly communicate your vision and expectations, you will be rewarded with an engaged, productive workforce.

 But there are pitfalls to overcome.

 Your communication should not be focused on the past, but rather on the future.
 One of the challenges of today’s work conversation is that 80% of work-related conversation is spent on the problems of the past.

 At the end of the day, you spend a tiny portion of your time discussing the real solution and future visions.
 It’s like modeling positive, open communication that helps to increase engagement for team members at every level.